|Mar, 1, 1981||5' 10"||Verizon Wireless (VICS)|

 Power came on board at Team Penske in 2009, initially filling in for Helio Castroneves at the beginning of the season.
 Through his strong performances, Power earned a part-time opportunity with the team when Castroneves returned to action.
-He scored his first win for Team Penske on the streets of Edmonton in 2009 before a frightening practice accident at Sonoma cut short his first season with the team.
-Since he began racing for Team Penske, Power has produced 18 wins and 26 poles to lead all IndyCar drivers over that period of time.
+He scored his first win for Team Penske on the streets of Edmonton in 2009 before injuries from a frightening practice accident at Sonoma cut short his first season with the team.
+He began racing full-time for Team Penske in the No. 12 Verizon car in 2010 and he has been winning ever since.

 2013 - Finished fourth in the final IndyCar Series championship standings to mark his fourth consecutive season inside the top five.
 Closed the year strong with victories in three of the final five races.
 Also won three pole positions to lead Team Penske.
 Won at Sonoma for the third time in four years and captured the second race of the Houston doubleheader race weekend.
 Claimed his first 500-mile victory and second oval win when he won the season finale at Auto Club Speedway in Fontana, Calif.